dotnet/aspnetcore/docs/TriageProcess.md

 ### Documentation requests
 Some issues turn out to indicate user confusion around how to configure different aspects of the framework.
-When we determine such isssues, which impact many customers, we will mark these with the `Docs` label and move them into the `Next Sprint Planning` milestone to handle at a later time.
+When we determine such isssues, we will mark these with the `Docs` label and move them into the `Next Sprint Planning` milestone to handle at a later time.
 The goal here will be to fill in the gaps or clarify our documentation, so that customers can be successful by using the guidance provided in the documentation.
+If we identify a documentation issue which too many customers are having trouble with, we may choose to address that in current milestone.

 ## Milestone Planning
 Our milestones are usually a month long.